RainerGaier/Namibia-2026/content/index.md

 ### Acknowledgements

 >[!Note]
-A big shoutout to **Barbara Muzinski** for providing invaluable guidance to planning this expedition, having done parts of this trip back in 2019 with Johan, but without support vehicles .
+>Gratitude to **Barbara Muzinski** for providing invaluable guidance helping us plan this expedition, having done parts of this trip back in 2019 with Johan, but without support vehicles .
 >
-Shout out to **Martin Malec and Hardy de Kock**, who also shared important  information having travelled these parts on many occasions.
+>Shout out to **Martin Malec and Hardy de Kock**, who also shared important  information having travelled these parts on many occasions.
->
-Something we have to keep in mind is the *weather conditions prior to our trip*, and forecast during our trip, that could influence the routes, as well as  vetenary and border regulations.
 >

 ---